 Possible side effects

-Like most over the counter sleep aids, the manufacturer is not required to list every possible side effect, since it’s sold as a supplement and not a prescription drug.
+Like most over the counter sleep aids, the manufacturer is not required to list every possible side effect.
+This is one of the issues with sleep aids sold as supplements rather than prescription drugs.

 - Dry mouth, nose or throat